mheap/nexmo-developer/_documentation/en/concepts/guides/openapi.md

 ### Mock Server for Testing with Prism

 One tool that many of our developers find useful is [Prism](https://stoplight.io/open-source/prism).
 It's an open source JavaScript tool that accepts an OpenAPI spec and then imitates the API behavior it describes.
-It's an ideal way to work with a local API, avoids using up account credit when you're testing something, and also gives an coherent way to test error responses.
+It's an ideal way to work with a local API, avoids using up account credit when you're testing something, and also provides a way to test error responses locally.

 > We have a [more detailed guide to working with Prism and OpenAPI](/tools/prism) that you may find useful.